 What causes PIE?

 Acne lesions, especially those on the face, are frequently inflamed.
 You may wish to get rid of them as soon as possible.
-As a result, you resort to squeezing pimples, which can worsen blood vessel damage and result in pink blotches on your face.
-Additionally, if you can't keep your hands off your face, scarring may result.
+As a result, you resort to squeezing pimples, which can worsen blood vessel damage and result in blotches on your face.
+Additionally, if you can't keep your hands off your face, scarring might result.

 1. Vitamin C